staffler-xyz/core-docker/readme.md

 ## java memory limit

-the java process takes all resources from the container by default (new java feature since version 8), so you can easily change the memory limits within docker
+the java process takes 90% resources from the container by default (new java feature since version 8), so you can easily change the memory limits within docker

 ```bash